European-XFEL/Karabo/doc/concepts/macros.rst

-Additionally, only on instance of a given macro may run at a time.
+Additionally, only one instance of a given macro may run at a time.
 You cannot have multiple instances of the same macro class running in the same domain!